gitlabhq/omnibus-gitlab/doc/development/new-software-definition.md

 See other Software services in the directory for examples on how to include your software service.

+## Handling Licenses

+Most software repositories include a license file.
+Add the license using a patch file if it is not explicitly included.
+Software installed using a package manager such as `gem` or `pip` should also use this method.

+[Create patches](creating-patches.md) for licenses added manually and store them at a directory path with the naming convention `config/patches/SOFTWARE_NAME/license/VERSION_NUMBER/add-license-file.patch`.

+> Licenses can and do change over the lifetime of a project.
+This method
+> intentionally causes builds to fail reminding contributors to verify manually
+> installed licenses.
+If the license has not changed then `git mv` the `VERSION_NUMBER`
+> directory containing the patch file to the new `VERSION_NUMBER`.

 ## Add a dependency for the software definition to another component

 Add a `dependency` statement to the definition of the gitlab project found in